Siege of Soissons: Fortress modification

-A military dam, built on the river, near and upstream of the stone bridge, and a diversion from the Depression, allowed most of the ditches to be submerged and the bottom of the two valleys to be flooded.

-Only a portion of the ditches, that of the southwest, because of its higher position, couldn't be flooded.
-With the exception of this point, the place of Soissons could not be taken by force, but it was unable to withstand a siege in a good condition for long.
+A military dam, built on the river near and upstream of the stone bridge, and a diversion from a depression, allowed most of the ditches to be submerged and the bottom of two valleys to be flooded.
+Only a portion of the ditches in the southwest, due to their higher position, could not be flooded.
+With the exception of this unsubmerged area, the Prussians found a long-term obstacle to take Soissons by force.
+However, it was unable to withstand a prolonged siege.

-On the eve of the war, Soissons was considered the key to Paris, but nothing had been done to put this stronghold in the state of the strategic importance attributed to it.
+On the eve of the war, Soissons was considered the "key to Paris" and represented one of the second-line strongholds on France's northeastern border.
+However, no preparations had been measured to bring the stronghold to a state of readiness consistent with its attributed strategic importance.